tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 ![Mouse drag geometry](/assets/images/chapterImages/functionalreactiveprogramming/click.gif)

 Once again this will keep producing the message for every mouse click for as long as the page is open.
-Note that the subscribes do not "block", so the above two subscriptions will run in parallel.
+Note that the subscribes do not “block”, so the above two subscriptions will run in parallel.
 That is, we will receive messages on the console for either key or mouse downs whenever they occur.

 The following achieves the same thing with a single subscription using `merge`:
 ```javascript